cake-tech/cakewallet-guides/docs/cryptos/bitcoin.md

 * Segwit-Compatible (P2SH)
 * Legacy (P2PKH)

-You can switch to a different address type by going to the `Receive` screen and tapping the current address type at the top of the screen.
+You can switch to a different address type by going to the `Receive` screen and clicking on the current address type at the top of the screen.

 [![Click current address type](./seed.png){:width="32%"}](./seed.png) [![Choose address type](./seed2.png){:width="32%"}](./seed2.png)